GoInterject/GoInterject.github.io/wGetStarted/Creating-with-INTERJECT.md

 ###  [ Lab Create: Special Column Definitions ](/wGetStarted/L-Create-SpecColDefs.html)

-Special Column Definitions are optional tags that bring out additional features to your standard column definition rows  .
+Special Column Definitions are optional tags that bring out additional features to your standard column definition rows.
 They are great for space savers or to allow for faster formatting of the Pulled data.

 ###  [ Lab Create: Protecting Sheets ](/wGetStarted/L-Create-Protecting.html)